cucumber/cucumber-jvm/java/README.md

 Cucumber Java
 =============

 Provides annotation based step definitions.
-To use add the `cucumber-java` dependency to your pom.xml:
+To use, add the `cucumber-java` dependency to your pom.xml:

 ```xml
 <dependencies>